ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Unlocking Real-Time Insights: Integrating GCP Services for Order Processing and Analytics - <a href="https://hwclass.medium.com/unlocking-real-time-insights-integrating-gcp-services-for-order-processing-and-analytics-a3596f30414e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Docker: Running a Node.js App in a Docker Container - <a href="https://medium.com/@farhin6202/getting-started-with-docker-running-a-node-js-app-in-a-docker-container-82e78cd02b3c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Barış Güler`**
+✍️ **posted by `Farhin Mirza`**

-<blockquote>Originally published on October 30, 2023
+<blockquote>Docker has become an essential tool in modern application development, allowing developers to package applications and their dependencies…
 Continue reading on Medium »</blockquote>

 <h3>2.
-GraphQL API Testing automation with Mocha, Chai, and Node.js - <a href="https://medium.com/@jishajayaprakash/graphql-api-testing-automation-with-mocha-chai-and-node-js-a5bf35f848bf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Node.js NPM Libraries for AI in 2025 (That Every Developer Should Know) - <a href="https://javascript.plainenglish.io/top-node-js-npm-libraries-for-ai-in-2025-that-every-developer-should-know-17062f4938be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jisha Jayaprakash`**
+✍️ **posted by `Somendradev`**

-<blockquote>GraphQL: a query language created by Facebook (now Meta), not a replacement but an optimisation of the existing REST API architecture.
+<blockquote>AI is no longer just for researchers or big tech labs — it’s now part of our daily development workflow.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Node.js Event Loop & Asynchronous Architecture with Email Queues - <a href="https://medium.com/@praveenkukudala1/node-js-event-loop-asynchronous-architecture-with-email-queues-0d247b467a25?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Automated My Daily Workflow with JavaScript Using Just Node.js and a Little Bit of Grit - <a href="https://javascript.plainenglish.io/how-i-automated-my-daily-workflow-with-javascript-using-just-node-js-and-a-little-bit-of-grit-65169ac1c9e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praveenkukudala`**
+✍️ **posted by `Tech Tales`**

-<blockquote>📌 Purpose of This Document
+<blockquote>From renaming files and parsing reports to firing off daily Slack updates, this JavaScript automation system took me 6 hours to build —…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Choosing the Right API Architecture: REST vs GraphQL vs gRPC (2025 Guide) - <a href="https://medium.com/@im_lakhlan/choosing-the-right-api-architecture-rest-vs-graphql-vs-grpc-2025-guide-ff5f22771508?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kimetra: The Keyboard Automation Library You Didn’t Know You Needed - <a href="https://medium.com/@binarshadsaad6/kimetra-the-keyboard-automation-library-you-didnt-know-you-needed-036698eaa73c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anil Lakhlan`**
+✍️ **posted by `Saad`**

-<blockquote>Modern web services offer multiple API architectures.
+<blockquote>Automation should be a breeze, not a headache of handling platform specific heavy dependencies and usage stuff.
+Yet for many developers…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js on the Edge: Building Ultra-Low-Latency APIs in 2025 - <a href="https://towardsdev.com/node-js-on-the-edge-building-ultra-low-latency-apis-in-2025-e6387e2df671?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Node.js Pattern That Cut My API Response Time in Half - <a href="https://medium.com/@bhagyarana80/the-node-js-pattern-that-cut-my-api-response-time-in-half-db32f6420581?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeTalks`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>How Node.js + Edge Computing + Serverless = Blazing Fast Global Performance
+<blockquote>How async patterns, streaming, and smart caching reshaped my backend performance
-Continue reading on Towards Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Production-Ready Node.js + Tailwind Starter Template  - <a href="https://medium.com/@shubham-404/production-ready-node-js-tailwind-starter-template-40197d034346?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taming Memory Growth in a Next.js App with Lots of fetch() Calls - <a href="https://medium.com/@mushkin/taming-memory-growth-in-a-next-js-app-with-lots-of-fetch-calls-79fea18641ce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham`**
+✍️ **posted by `Noah Mushkin`**

-<blockquote>As developers, we often find ourselves rewriting the same boilerplate code for every new project.
+<blockquote>Noah Mushkin — July 2025
 Continue reading on Medium »</blockquote>

 <h3>7.
+Your Express.js App Is Leaking Data: Here’s The Fix - <a href="https://blog.devgenius.io/your-express-js-app-is-leaking-data-heres-the-fix-1b9fad31d121?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloud Guru`**

+<blockquote>Your Express.js app might be exposing sensitive data — not because of a major vulnerability, but due to subtle oversights in…
+Continue reading on Dev Genius »</blockquote>

-Type-Safe Environment Variables for TypeScript Apps - <a href="https://medium.com/@ShariarHasan/type-safe-environment-variables-for-typescript-apps-df6c8678bef3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Why I Still Choose Node.js for High-Traffic Apps in 2025 - <a href="https://medium.com/@connect.hashblock/why-i-still-choose-node-js-for-high-traffic-apps-in-2025-97489da4ebd3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shariar Hasan`**
+✍️ **posted by `Hash Block`**

-<blockquote>Hello 👋, Assalamu Alaikum coders.
+<blockquote>Event Loop, Scalability, and the Real-World Power of JavaScript on the Server
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Architect’s Toolkit: Diagnosing and Conquering the Sluggish Web Application - <a href="https://medium.com/@ramya.murthy.pr/the-architects-toolkit-diagnosing-and-conquering-the-sluggish-web-application-f00778b50f98?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+11 —  Laravel Authorization: Roles & Permissions — Hướng dẫn Phân quyền Chi Tiết - <a href="https://medium.com/@nguyen.thanh.hoa.ctec/11-laravel-authorization-roles-permissions-h%C6%B0%E1%BB%9Bng-d%E1%BA%ABn-ph%C3%A2n-quy%E1%BB%81n-chi-ti%E1%BA%BFt-4a111ab3b2a1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramya Murthy`**
+✍️ **posted by `Hòa Nguyễn Coder`**

-<blockquote>In the Technology world, website speed isn’t just performance — it’s perception, it’s conversion.
-It could be the difference between your…
+<blockquote>Trong video này, mình sẽ hướng dẫn chi tiết cách xử lý phân quyền (permission) và gán vai trò (role) cho người dùng trong Laravel.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Analyzed 100 Sitemaps.
-Here’s What I Found (and Why It Matters for SEO) - <a href="https://medium.com/@nekosin4eg/i-analyzed-100-sitemaps-heres-what-i-found-and-why-it-matters-for-seo-cf1219b23728?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bring Your Website to Life: A Beginner’s Guide to Free Client-Side AI with JavaScript - <a href="https://medium.com/@orami98/bring-your-website-to-life-a-beginners-guide-to-free-client-side-ai-with-javascript-35c3176b03c5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oleg`**
+✍️ **posted by `Orami`**

-<blockquote>When I started building TrackMySitemap, I wanted to solve one simple problem:
+<blockquote>How to add powerful AI features like sentiment analysis and object detection to your website using only HTML, CSS, and JavaScript — no…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Emotionally Intelligent UI: Front-End Design Inspired by Psychology - <a href="https://er-raj-aryan.medium.com/building-emotionally-intelligent-ui-front-end-design-inspired-by-psychology-ff9334ae6046?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 AI-Powered JavaScript Tools That Will Automate Your Workflow in 2025 - <a href="https://medium.com/@orami98/10-ai-powered-javascript-tools-that-will-automate-your-workflow-in-2025-480837baccb9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Orami`**

-<blockquote>What if your UI didn’t just work — but actually “felt right” to your users?
-That’s the power of emotionally intelligent front-end design.
+<blockquote>How smart developers are using AI to write 80% less code, debug 5x faster, and ship products while their competitors are still struggling…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The CSS Custom Properties Secret That Professional Designers Never Share - <a href="https://medium.com/@genildocs/the-css-custom-properties-secret-that-professional-designers-never-share-45da0aa56224?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Docker: Running a Node.js App in a Docker Container - <a href="https://medium.com/@farhin6202/getting-started-with-docker-running-a-node-js-app-in-a-docker-container-82e78cd02b3c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blueprintblog`**
+✍️ **posted by `Farhin Mirza`**

-<blockquote>You use CSS custom properties for colors and spacing.
-But there’s a fundamental concept that separates basic variable usage from…
+<blockquote>Docker has become an essential tool in modern application development, allowing developers to package applications and their dependencies…
 Continue reading on Medium »</blockquote>

 <h3>5.
-What are !0 and !1 in JavaScript?
-Let’s talk about the “minimalist” that compressors love most - <a href="https://medium.com/@bestowensss/what-are-0-and-1-in-javascript-lets-talk-about-the-minimalist-that-compressors-love-most-ce9ce58f82eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a $50K SaaS Without Google, Amazon, or Facebook — The Complete 2025 Blueprint - <a href="https://medium.com/@orami98/how-to-build-a-50k-saas-without-google-amazon-or-facebook-the-complete-2025-blueprint-abb60cbf0965?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bestcode`**
+✍️ **posted by `Orami`**

-<blockquote>When reading JavaScript source code, especially compressed code, many people often encounter snippets like this:
+<blockquote>Why smart indie developers are escaping Big Tech dependency to build profitable, privacy-first web apps that users actually trust
 Continue reading on Medium »</blockquote>

 <h3>6.
-Cryptographic Failures: The Definitive Guide to Hacking, Bug Bounty, and Web Security - <a href="https://medium.com/@jpablo13/cryptographic-failures-the-definitive-guide-to-hacking-bug-bounty-and-web-security-cd79728201cf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 53: How Can You Randomly Shuffle an Array in JavaScript? - <a href="https://javascript.plainenglish.io/day-53-how-can-you-randomly-shuffle-an-array-in-javascript-2d11bbcf6158?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JPablo13`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>Protect Your Data.
-Discover and Mitigate the Most Critical Cryptographic Vulnerabilities.
+<blockquote>Master the art of shuffling arrays for games, quizzes, and data randomization.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Beginner’s Guide: How to Set Up Your Laptop in 2025 - <a href="https://medium.com/@damilolaodebiyi12/setup-your-laptop-for-coding-2025-8aeb1a6b41e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cypress UI Testing in 2025: A Quick Start Guide for React - <a href="https://javascript.plainenglish.io/cypress-ui-testing-in-2025-a-quick-start-guide-for-react-84bbaf598205?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Damilola Odebiyi`**
+✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>So, you’ve just decided to learn how to code?
-Welcome.
+<blockquote>Clicking every button by hand is “slow” and “error-prone”.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>8.
-Setting Up My System as a Frontend Engineer: A Beginner-Friendly Guide to Smooth Coding (with AI… - <a href="https://medium.com/@abasifrekeantia/setting-up-my-system-as-a-frontend-engineer-a-beginner-friendly-guide-to-smooth-coding-with-ai-82fe5d3bfda8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Best Data Visualization Libraries to Use in 2025 - <a href="https://javascript.plainenglish.io/5-best-data-visualization-libraries-to-use-in-2025-b650d5a8fe39?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abasifreke Antia`**
+✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>In this article, I’ll walk you through the exact tools and steps to get your laptop ready for Frontend Dev., including a few AI tools.
+<blockquote>Turning raw numbers into clear stories is half the battle in any product or research workflow.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>9.
-Looking for an Affordable WordPress Expert?
-These Top Fiverr Developers Have You Covered! - <a href="https://medium.com/@muhammadhassan113660/looking-for-an-affordable-wordpress-expert-these-top-fiverr-developers-have-you-covered-9120d2a349fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Order over Chaos: Top 3 Code Issues to Tackle in 2025 - <a href="https://javascript.plainenglish.io/order-over-chaos-top-3-code-issues-to-tackle-in-2025-6d394ffe62ae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Hassan`**
+✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>Thinking about launching your website but don’t know where to start?
-Or maybe you’ve already tried building a site and got stuck halfway?
+<blockquote>If you open old repository sometimes it feels like stepping into an attic stuffed with boxes: you know the treasure is there; but every…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>